Creating and managing OAuth clients

 -

 Click Copy to clipboard to save the client ID and client secret for later use.
-Store the client secret in a secure location.
-Click Done.
+Store the client secret securely.

-Information notePublic clients will not have any client secret.
+Information notePublic clients do not have a client secret. -

 Creating an OAuth client for the Qlik add-in for Microsoft Excel